The Continuities of Star Trek

 Official policy

 Star Trek Discovery is a whole new ballgame with regard to continuity.
 The series was conceived as a direct prequel to TOS, roughly ten years before Kirk would be in the captain's chair.
-The official position is that, quite unlike the Abrams films, the series is set in the exact same continuity as TOS and the other classic Star Trek series.
+The official position is that, very much unlike the Abrams films, the series is set in the exact same continuity as TOS and the other classic Star Trek series.

 Official continuity (as of 2022)